Program News & Info

 Welcome to the Residential Energy Aggregation webpage for the Sussex-Warren Area Energy Cooperative (SWAEC).
 On this page you will find information specific to the SWAEC program.
 Feel free to browse the rest of our site for other general energy aggregation information.

-The SWAEC’s Energy Aggregation Program will be restarting in September 2024!
-During the most recent auction for the SWAEC, held on May 29, 2024, bids received were lower than the JCP&L BGS price to compare, and the energy aggregation program through the SWAEC can finally resume.
-The award was made to IDT Energy, Inc., and the new contract term begins with residents’ meter reads in September 2024 and ends with meter reads after November 2025.
+The Sussex-Warren Area Energy Cooperative was formed in October 2016 for the purpose of pooling purchasing and negotiating power for better energy pricing on electricity supply for residential customers.
+Since April 2017, residents participating in the SWAEC’s Energy Aggregation Program have saved an aggregate total of over $2.1M.
+During the most recent auction for the SWAEC, held on May 29, 2024, bids received were lower than the JCP&L BGS price to compare, and an award was made to IDT Energy, Inc., and the new contract term began with residents’ meter reads in September 2024 and will end with November 2025 meter reads.

-The new program rate for the Standard Program Option (no additional renewable energy) is $0.1119/kWh, and the new program rate for the Green Program Option (100% renewable energy option; residents must opt-in to this program option) is $0.1196/kWh.
+The initial program rate for the contract term beginning September 2024 for the Standard Program Option (no additional renewable energy) was $0.1119/kWh, and the program rate for the Green Program Option (100% renewable energy option; residents must opt-in to this program option) was $0.1196/kWh.
 The JCP&L BGS price-to-compare at the time of the auction was $0.117824/kWh.
-Information packets containing more details about the new rate and term, outreach meeting dates, etc., will be mailed to eligible residents (not already in a contract with a third-party supplier, have a net meter for solar, didn’t permanently opt-out of the energy aggregation program) in mid-July.
+Information packets containing detailed information about the new rate and term, outreach meeting dates, etc., were mailed to eligible residents in mid-July 2024.

-Participating members in the SWAEC include the Fredon Township (Lead Agency for the cooperative), Andover Borough, Alpha Borough, Blairstown Township, Branchville Borough, Green Township, Hardwick Township, Harmony Township, Hope Township, Oxford Township, Town of Phillipsburg, Stanhope Borough, and Stillwater Township.
+Participating members in the SWAEC as of June 1, 2025, include the Fredon Township (Lead Agency for the cooperative), Alpha Borough, Andover Borough, Blairstown Township, Branchville Borough, Green Township, Hardwick Township, Harmony Township, Hope Township, Oxford Township, Town of Phillipsburg, Stanhope Borough, and Stillwater Township.

 Options STANDARD GREEN JCP&L's BASIC GENERATION SERVICE